Cannabis Drinks Expo Recap

 And, of course, when Cannabis Drinks Expo participants were not discussing the bright future of the industry, they were mingling on the main trade show floor, where over 80 exhibitors showcased their goods, products, and services.
 High-profile exhibitors included Rebel Coast, the first and only cannabis-infused wine company; Southern Distilling Co.; Tinley Beverage Co.; and Weedka, a high-quality cannabis-infused vodka.

 The Cannabis Drinks Expo, presented by Beverage Trade Network, was one of the biggest gathering of cannabis drinks professionals ever.
 The first-of-its-kind event in North America gave anyone curious about the future direction of the cannabis industry an up-close and personal look at the trendsetters, influencers, thought leaders and brand builders leading the charge in what is shaping up to be one of the most important new product categories in the consumer food and drink space.

 The 2019 Cannabis Drinks Expo took place in San Francisco on July 25 at the South San Francisco Conference Center.
-To become an exhibitor at the 2020 Cannabis Drinks Expo, please Register Here and get super early bird offer on the total price.
-Offer ends August 31, 2019.
+To become an exhibitor at the 2020 Cannabis Drinks Expo, please Register Here and get early bird offer on the total price.
+Offer ends December 24, 2019.